Richard Webster, 1st Viscount Alverstone

 Richard Everard Webster, 1st Viscount Alverstone, (22 December 1842 – 15 December 1915) was a British barrister, politician and judge who served in many high political and judicial offices.

 Background and education

-Webster was the second son of Thomas Webster QC.
+Webster was the second son of Thomas Webster QC and Elizabeth Calthrop.
 He was educated at King's College School and Charterhouse, and Trinity College, Cambridge.
-He was well known as an athlete in his earlier years, having represented his university in the first Inter-Varsity steeplechase and as a runner.
+He was well known as an athlete in his earlier years, having represented his university in the first inter-varsity steeplechase and as a runner.
 As such, the Cambridge University Alverstone Club is named in his honour, and makes a pilgrimage to Alverstone, Isle of Wight, every four years.

 His interest in cricket and foot-racing was maintained in later life.
 He refereed races for the early Amateur Athletic Club and set rules for long jump and shot put.
 He was President of Surrey County Cricket Club from 1895 until his death, and of the Marylebone Cricket Club in 1903.